-These employees hold positions which require that overtime (time-and-a-half) be paid for work over 40 hours per week and are classified as "non-exempt."
+Para-professionals and other hourly school employees hold positions which require that overtime (time-and-a-half) be paid for work over 40 hours per week and these employees are classified as "non-exempt."
 These positions will use a base hourly rate as the basis of pay.
 Examples of the non-exempt classification include education/teacher/instructional assistants, library assistants, clerical personnel, food service workers, and custodians.
-Although almost exclusively part-time, school bus drivers and crossing guards would also be included.
+Although almost exclusively part-time, school bus drivers and crossing guards would also be included in this category.

-As with any hourly employee, you need the hourly rate at the time of injury and the number of hours normally scheduled.
+As with any hourly employee, the hourly rate at the time of injury and the number of hours normally scheduled are needed.
 Next, get the gross earnings paid to the employee for the 52 weeks prior to the week of injury, or date of hire if the employee worked less than 52 weeks.
 Divide that amount by the number of weeks worked for that sum, regardless of when the payment was received.
 While some custodians work the calendar year, most other hourly workers do not.
-Report on the WKC-13A as gross earnings and weeks worked.
+Report on the WKC-13A1 as gross earnings and weeks worked.